-The purpose of this section is to provide a starting guide on how to manage z/VM and z/Linux with xCAT.
+The purpose of this section is to detail how to manage z/VM and z/Linux using xCAT.

-1. Load Linux VMCP module on the xCAT MN (if not already)
+- 1. Logon the xCAT MN as root using a Putty terminal - 2.
+Load Linux VMCP module on the xCAT MN (if not already)